 EPA recommends mitigation in homes with this level of radon or higher

 Average radon level in Summit County homes

-Check out the list of certified radon-mitigation contractors who work in Summit County.
+Check out the list of licensed radon-mitigation contractors who work in Summit County.

 Watch the video below for tips on selecting a radon-mitigation contractor and to learn about residential radon-mitigation systems, including cost and effectiveness.